mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

 ---
 layout: post
 title: Blaze Datasets
-tagline: Often the hardest thing is finding what you already have category : work
+tagline: Often the greatest challenge is finding what you already have category : work
 draft: true
 tags : [scipy, Python, Programming]